Azure/c-util/devdoc/interlocked_linux_requirements.md

 ## Overview

 `interlocked linux` is the Linux-specific implementation of the `interlocked` module.
 Each function calls the corresponding `atomic` function from `stdatomic.h`.
+The default memory order for `stdatomic.h` functions is `memory_order_seq_cst` which uses a full memory barrier for each operation.

 ## Exposed API